molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 Step 1 - Preparation phenotype data
 ==========================
 Because our software uses a nonparametric test by default, you can use virtually any continuous data as trait values to map a variety of QTL effects.
 However, currently the normalization tools provided with this package are focused on array based methylation data, array based (Illumina) expression data, and preprocessed RNA-seq data (e.g. transcript level quantified data) or (GC)-RMA processed Affymetrix data.
 Please format your phenotype data in a simple tab separated text file.
-The format of this file is described here:
+The format of this file is described here: [Data Formats - Phenotype data](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file)

 Illumina array based expression data
 ------------------------------------